netlify/gocommerce/README.md

 See [the example configuration](config.example.json) for an example of how to configure GoCcommerce.

 The most important setting is the `site_url`.
-GoCcommerce is always tied to a website, and will use the site URL to verify product prices, offers, and settings for countries, product types and VAT rules.
+GoCommerce is always tied to a website, and will use the site URL to verify product prices, offers, and settings for countries, product types and VAT rules.